Look Closely–Building Teams and Overcoming Differences through Art

 About Our Facilitator

-Tania Said, an independent nonprofit professional, worked in museums for over 30 years and continues to consult with museums across the country.
+Tania Said is the Vice President of Exhibitions and Programs at Minnetrista Museum and Gardens and has worked in museums for over 30 years.
+She also consults with various nonprofits throughout the state.
 Tania’s educational philosophy relies on authentic materials, deep listening, and social learning based on decades of working to improve access to museums and education.
-She previously worked for the Smithsonian Institution, Ball State University, Bead Museum, Corcoran Gallery of Art, the Institute of Museum and Library Services, and the American Alliance of Museums.
-Tania serves her community through board service and volunteering with the Ross Community Center, Minnetrista, and Muncie Arts and Culture Council.
+Tania’s work experience includes employment at the Smithsonian Center for Education and Museum Studies, Ball State University’s David Owsley Museum of Art, Bead Museum, Corcoran Gallery of Art, George Washington University’s Dimock Gallery, Corporation for National and Community Service, Institute of Museum and Library Services, and American Alliance of Museums.
+Tania serves her community through board service and volunteering with the Human Library, Muncie Arts, Muncie Women of Color, Ross Community Center, and is a board member of the Association of Indiana Museums and peer reviewer for the American Alliance of Museums accreditation and assessment programs.

 Time

-(Tuesday) 11:30 am - 1:00 pm
+November 7, 2023 11:30 am - 1:00 pm